-We expect India's economic growth to recover from a cyclical slowdown and stay ahead of its major peers in 2025.
-A recovery in rural demand and urban consumption driven by sizeable income tax-cut (~0.3% of GDP) in the Union Budget FY2025 is likely to support a revival in GDP growth.
-Continuity of past policy measures undertaken by the government that include (i) greater public capex spend, (ii) structural reforms and (iii) incentives to boost manufacturing and infrastructure, supports India's medium-term growth outlook.
-In our view, CPI inflation could trend lower from current levels, driven by a decline in volatile food article prices on an improved outlook on summer and winter crops amid better sowing and likely government policy interventions to manage supply side concerns.
+We expect India's economic growth to recover and stay ahead of its major peers in 2025.
+A likely recovery in rural demand and urban consumption driven by the sizeable income tax-cut (~0.3% of GDP) in FY2025 Union Budget could likely off-set the impact from US tariffs and slowing global growth.
+India's medium-term outlook remains robust on continuity of past policy measures including (i) greater public capex spend, (ii) structural reforms and (iii) incentives to boost manufacturing and infrastructure.
+In our view, CPI inflation could remain anchored to the RBI's medium-term target, driven by lower crude oil prices, modest food article price pressures on prospects of higher agricultural produce amid better sowing and likely government policy interventions to manage supply side concerns, if they arise.

-In our assessment, easing liquidity conditions including monetary policy support would be a key driver of growth in H1 2025.
-In our view, the RBI has room to cut rates further and will need to deliver additional liquidity boosting measures to ensure orderly transmission of policy rate cuts.
-However, given still elevated inflation, challenging global environment and a uptick in growth policy easing by the RBI would be limited in the current cycle, with a possibility of an additional 25-50bps rate cuts.
+In our assessment, easing liquidity conditions including monetary policy support is likely to be a key driver of growth in 2025.
+In our assessment, the RBI has room to further cut rates amid muted inflationary pressures and a challenging global environment with the possibility of an additional 50bps rate cut likely.
+Lower policy rates coupled with liquidity boosting measures is likely to ensure better and orderly transmission of lower interest rates.

-Key risks to our macro-outlook are: 1) Persistent high inflation, 2) Trump's policies and global trade disruption, 3) Escalating geo-political tensions and higher commodity prices.
+Key risks to our macro-outlook are: 1) Persistent high inflation, 2) Trump's policies and global trade disruption, 3) Escalating geo-political tensions.